jezzsantos/automate/docs/RudeQ&A.md

 * Specifically, in codebases where there are well-defined technical patterns already agreed to, that should be followed to get things established.

-# What is it all about?
+## What is it all about?

 * Applying Coding Patterns
 * Automating Recipes
 * Constructing things fast
 * Configuring things with different options
 * Speeding up the dull and boring
 * Being and staying consistent
 * Evolving consistently
+* Recording what you've learn't over the years